+The Company established its nomination committee ("Nomination Committee") on 1 January 2019 which currently comprises a majority of Independent Non-executive Directors and is chaired by an Independent Non-executive Director.
+The Nomination Committee comprises an Independent Non-executive Director, Mr. Stephen Edward Bradley (Chairman of the Nomination Committee), the Chairman and Managing Director, Mr. Victor T K Li and an Independent Non-executive Director, Mr. Donald Jeffrey Roberts.
 The principal responsibilities of the Nomination Committee include reviewing the structure, size, diversity profile and skills matrix of the Board and independence of the Independent Non-executive Directors and making recommendation on the re-election of Directors for the Board's consideration.